AndreaFavero71/stepper_sensorless_homing/README.md

  - the stepper speed is alternated between 400Hz and 800Hz.
  - UART comunication between RP2040 and TMC2209.
  - the rgb led flashes red when SG is crossed, and flashes green when the stepper is centered.
 <br><br><br>

 For the Sensorless homing, the stepper is stopped when the StallGuard falls below 80% of the expected minimum SG.<br>
+The StallGuard value varies with speed: For the homing detection the SG treshold is calculated as indicated in below chart.<br>
 When the stepper speed varies within a limited frequency rance, the SG variation is rather limited.<br>
 In below chart, the StallGuard values experimentally collected in my setup:<br>